Assessment & Associated Regulations

 11.1 Relief of Academic Hardship may be granted by the Chair of APC where a student has shown that:

 (a) because of a documented misinterpretation of a Regulation relating to programme requirements by a University staff authorised under the Academic Advice Framework, the courses they had completed were not in accordance with the relevant programme requirements, and hardship would be caused if the student were compelled to comply with the full requirements of the Regulations; or

-(b) because of a documented error on the part of the University (such as loss of an examination script or assignment. the receipt of which had been recorded by an employee or agent of the university) a student’s marks did not accurately reflect their total academic performance causing hardship.
+(b) because of a documented error on the part of the University (such as loss of an examination script or assignment. the receipt of which had been recorded by an employee or agent of the university) the student’s marks did not accurately reflect their total academic performance, causing hardship.